-Whether PE investors will reinvest upon exit mainly depends on the provisions of their constitutional documents and the deal-specific dynamics.
-In general, if PE investors exit within six months after the investments, they are likely to apply the proceeds received from the exits to investing in other projects.
+Whether PE funds will reinvest upon exit mainly depends on the provisions of their constitutional documents and the deal-specific dynamics.
+In general, if PE funds exit within six months after investment, they are more likely to reinvest in other projects before distribution to their investors.